hxtree/galaxyops/platform/README.md

 # platform

 The platform give teams the tools and automation capabilities necessary to perform and manage continuous delivery.

-It contains packages that related to laying the foundations for other services.
+It contains packages that are related to laying the foundations for other services.

 ## Curated List of Recommend Packages